datduong/tobii-eye-track-syndromic-faces/experiment/workflow.md

 ![example](https://github.com/datduong/Tobii-AOI-FaceSyndromes/blob/master/img/ExampleOutputDir.PNG)

-### Combine all the csv outputs into a single place to analyze
+### Combine all the csv outputs into a single place to analyze.

 It's much easier to create the forest plot (from meta-analysis) if we combine all the individual csv into a single larger csv.